jaimelub17/projects/corporate-scorecard/README.md

 ## Why this exists

-This isn't a resume bullet — it's a working proof of concept that I can do the
-job: take raw transactional data, build a governed KPI layer with tests and documentation, and make it trustworthy enough for a CFO and auditors.
+I was really excited about interviewing at Oura and wanted to show that I can do the job: take raw transactional data, build a governed KPI layer with tests and documentation, and make it trustworthy enough for a CFO and auditors.

 ## Stack